Pocketpills

 How do Ozempic and metformin work?

 Ozempic belongs to glucagon-like peptide 1 (GLP-1) agonist, a class of antidiabetic medication that regulates, maintains, and improves blood glucose levels in type 2 diabetes.
 This class of drugs mimics the action of glucagon-like peptide 1 (a natural chemical).
-Ozempic can cause an increase in the secretion of insulin when blood glucose level rises, thus controlling diabetes.
+Ozempic can cause an increase in the secretion of insulin when the blood glucose level rises, thus controlling diabetes.

 Metformin belongs to the biguanides class of drugs.
 Metformin helps to reduce or control the amount of sugar in your blood.
-It reduces the amount of glucose absorption from your food and the amount of glucose made by your liver.
+It reduces the amount of glucose absorbed from your food and the amount of glucose made by your liver.
 It also amplifies your body’s response to insulin.

 Ozempic and metformin can be used alone, combined with other antidiabetic medications, or as a combined regime to reduce blood sugar levels.